Chapter 3: Communication

 Offering Help

-"Alice, I've worked with that library before.
-Want to pair after standup?"
+"Alice, I have worked with that library before.
+Want to pair

 "Bob, I can review your PR today if that helps unblock you."